 The group is calling on the City of Cape Town to adopt a pollution control response, formally recognise ratepayer associations as stakeholders in Subcouncil 8 decisions, and implement enhanced water-quality monitoring with independent oversight and daily public dashboards, among other demands.

-According to the petition, the community has experienced repeated beach closures and ongoing sewage discharges into key recreational areas, leaving residents and businesses struggling with persistent smells.
+According to the petition, the community has experienced ongoing sewage discharges into key recreational areas, leaving residents and businesses struggling with persistent smells, with uncertainty to recreational water quality.

 "This contamination fuels public anxiety that impacts recreational enjoyment and threatens tourism, as economic repercussion erodes property values and livelihoods," the petition states.